tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-27-value-of-tech-comm-in-company-part3.md

 categories:
 - general
 keywords: tech writing, value, usage, documentation
 summary: "Documentation is valuable.
 It derives this value not from a carefully measured financial ROI, which is impractical to measure, but from perceived value by the many groups within the company that use the documentation.
-Even though documentation has value from perceived usage, it might not have more value relative to other resources in an organization that are also used.
+But even though documentation has value from perceived usage, it might not have more value relative to other organizational resources that are also used by the same groups.
 As such, arguments about value based on usage fall short.
 Tech comm must seek for additional forms of value to tip the balance."
 bitlink: http://bit.ly/valuetechcomm3
 weight: 3
 tags: series_value_of_tech_comm